cosmosclassroom/cosmosintheclassroom/src/sphys/p5_waves_info/p5l10_model-particle-reading.md

 <div class="checkpoint">

-### Comprehension Checkpoint 2
+### Comprehension Checkpoint 2 - Practice Quiz

-Explain how the photovoltaic effect demonstrates the particle nature of light.
-Use the concept of a photon and possibly threshold frequency in your explanation.
+First, take the embedded practice quiz below to be sure the major concepts are clear.
+Then, in your science notebook, explain how the photovoltaic effect demonstrates the particle nature of light.
+Use the concept of a photon, amplitude and possibly threshold frequency in your explanation.

 </div>